 Participants are everyone around the ring, including the people operating or controlling the robots, people participating in teams and other supporters, etc. People other than those controlling the robots may not stand.
+Also please keep at least 30 cm away from the ring.
 Please follow the instructions of the referee as to where the contestants stand in the convention venue.